Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a

 \section{Discussion}

 One of the big questions we can address with 3D modelling is to what degree line profiles vary with viewing angle, both regarding line strength and in line profile.
-Getting a good grasp on the intrinsic variability due to the asymmetric nature of the explosion is important, as line strengths are used to infer ejecta masses of key elements (e.g. oxygen through the [O I] $\lambda\lambda\,6300,\,6364$ doublet, \citealt{jerkstrand2014nebular,jerkstrand2015late}).
-In the s9.0 model, we find that the [O I] luminosity might vary by $\sim20\%$ between the most luminous and least luminous profiles (see Figure~\ref{fig:OI-400_fullVA}), depending on the viewing angle.
+Getting a good grasp on the intrinsic variability due to the asymmetric nature of the explosion is important, as line strengths are used to infer ejecta masses of key elements (e.g. oxygen through the [O~I] $\lambda\lambda\,6300,\,6364$ doublet, \citealt{jerkstrand2014nebular,jerkstrand2015late}).
+In the s9.0 model, we find that the [O~I] luminosity might vary by \txtred{$\sim10\%$} between the most luminous and least luminous profiles (see Figure~\ref{fig:OI-400_fullVA}), depending on the viewing angle\txtred{, and that this effect is much bigger at earlier times (up to $\sim33\,\%$, see Figure~\ref{fig:OI-250_fullVA})}.
 It is unclear how this translates to other models and if such viewing angle effects are of similar size, but if they are then it complicates ejecta composition inferences using 1D modelling.
 Furthermore, different elements have different variations with viewing angles, so even using ratios between different lines will not be a consistent alternative.

 The model used in this work can be compared to observed LLIIP SNe due to its low expansion velocity and ejecta mass.
-When comparing the line profiles from the model to two such SNe (SN 1997D and SN 2016bkv) we find that the strong lines in the observed spectra can be well-matched for some viewing angles.
+When comparing the line profiles from the model to two such SNe (SN~1997D and SN~2016bkv) we find that the strong lines in the observed spectra can be well-matched for some viewing angles.
 It should however be noted that, for the most part, the line ratios between these lines are still not fully comparable between the model and the observations, as our model spectra have particularly strong H$\alpha$.
-However, as shown in Figure~\ref{fig:PIB-SN1997D}, outside of H$\alpha$ there are reasonable matches to most line luminosities of SN 1997D, at both 325 and 459 days.
-For SN 2016bkv this comparison is harder to make, as there is a strong blue contaminating component with a slope into the red that is very difficult to reliably remove.
+However, as shown in Figure~\ref{fig:PIB-SN1997D}, outside of H$\alpha$ there are reasonable matches to most line luminosities of SN~1997D, at both 325 and 459 days.
+For SN~2016bkv this comparison is harder to make, as there is a strong blue contaminating component with a slope into the red that is very difficult to reliably remove.
 This contamination prevents a comparison between normalized spectra.
 Despite this contamination however, line profiles of individual lines can be compared with our model.